 For applications that do not make use of the OpenType Stylistic Sets, you can now download fonts customized with the variant glyphs you choose.
 Read below about Stylistic Sets, visit TypeTuner Web, choose your preferred variants, and then download your customized font.

 There are some character shape differences in different languages which use the Arabic script.
-These can be accessed by using the OpenType Stylistic Sets mentioned above.
+These can be accessed by using the OpenType Stylistic Sets, or through the language support mentioned above.

 Imala e (ss04)